omegat-org/omegat/doc_src/Readme.txt

 HTML.bat: Calls Xincludes and then creates the HTML documentation in language/html

-PDF.bat: Calls Xincludes and fo and then creates the PDF documentation in language/html
+PDF.bat: Calls Xincludes and fo and then creates with ant the PDF documentation in language/pdf

 Javahelp.bat (not yet operationnal): Calls Xincludes and then creates the Javahelp documentation in language/javahelp

+build.xml: Creates the PDF in language/pdf